 Hand luggage with two handles for easy and quick grip

-Perhaps the only thing I would want to add to this is a carry on strap in the case you want to sling it over your shoulder in the case you ever need to make a dash for your plane.
+Possible wants for the future of this luggage: Perhaps the only thing I would want to add to this entire bag is an adjustable carry on strap in the case you want to sling it over your shoulder like a duffle bag, should you ever need to make a dash for your plane.

 The Eagle Creek Double Back 22 has a sturdy design and a durable fabric.
 It’s built to survive a variety of weather and spaces, from a cramped storage under a train seat to the top of a jeep van on a rainy day.